testomato/php-strtotime/readme.md

 # PHP strtotime

 Replacement for buggy php function `strtotime`.
-It uses `parse-date` module from Gnulib.
+It uses `parse-datetime` module from Gnulib.

 ## Build